MikeRogers0/MikeRogersIO/src/_posts/2020-06-28-reviewing-the-hey-gemfile.md

 ---
 layout: post
 title: Reviewing The HEY Gemfile
-categories:
- – blog
-published: true
-meta:
 description: DHH posted the HEY Gemfile, here are some notes I made about it.
-  index: true
 ---

 I love digging through other peoples Ruby on Rails apps, seeing how other people approach their code is very insightful.